Uppsala Travel Guide

 Uppsala © Kakakrokodil

-A small city, just north of Stockholm, Uppsala is dominated by the Uppsala University, which provides the town with interesting museums (like the Museum Gustavianum), and an energetic nightlife.
+A small city, just north of Stockholm, Uppsala is dominated by the Uppsala University, which provides the town with an energetic nightlife and cultural institutions like the Museum Gustavianum.
 The exuberant population throws itself into festivals and parties alike, and Uppsala has many bars and clubs, as well as a variety of cafes and restaurants.